zchee/golang-wiki/MinimumRequirements.md

 macOS Sierra 10.12 or higher requires Go 1.7.1 or above.

+macOS Monterey 12 or higher requires Go 1.11 or above.

 Go 1.15 and later only support macOS Sierra 10.12 or newer; see https://golang.org/doc/go1.15#darwin.

 Go 1.17 and later only support macOS High Sierra 10.13 or newer; see https://golang.org/doc/go1.17#darwin.